 Conflict theory looks at society as a competition for limited resources.
-This perspective is a macro-level approach most identified with the writings of German philosopher and sociologist Karl Marx (1818–1883), who saw society as being made up of individuals in different social classes who must compete for social, material, and political resources such as food and housing, employment, education, and leisure time.
+This perspective is a macro-level approach most identified with the writings of German philosopher and sociologist Karl Marx (1818–1883), who saw society as being made up of two classes, the bourgeoisie (capitalist) and the proletariat (workers), who must compete for social, material, and political resources such as food and housing, employment, education, and leisure time.
 Social institutions like government, education, and religion reflect this competition in their inherent inequalities and help maintain the unequal social structure.
-Some individuals and organizations are able to obtain and keep more resources than others, and these “winners” use their power and influence to maintain social institutions.
-Several theorists suggested variations on this basic theme.
-Polish-Austrian sociologist Ludwig Gumplowicz (1838–1909) expanded on Marx’s ideas by arguing that war and conquest are the basis of civilizations.
-He believed that cultural and ethnic conflicts led to states being identified and defined by a dominant group that had power over other groups (Irving 2007).

 - conflict theory:

-- a theory that looks at society as a competition for limited resources
+- a theory that examines society as a competition for limited resources

-- the critical analysis of the way gender differences in society structure social inequality
+- the critical analysis of the way gender affects societal structures, power, and inequality

-- a set of institutional structures (like property rights, access to positions of power, relationship to sources of income) that are based on the belief that men and women are dichotomous and unequal categories
+- a set of institutional structures (like property rights, access to positions of power and sources of income) that are based on the belief that males (patri means “father”) are and should be dominant